Click4Assistance UK Live Chat Software

 Rule 141 of the Highway Code gives the general rules for bus lanes.
 In short, only buses and other permitted vehicles may use bus lanes.

-• encourage use of public transport
+• encouraging use of public transport

-• provide a safer lane for cyclists
+• providing a safer lane for cyclists

-When are they in operation?
+When are bus lanes in operation?

 Contraventions